gitops-ziichat-app/argo-config/app-of-apps/apps/auto-discovery/README.md

 ## Usage

-- **core**
+- **deployment**

-  This ApplicationSet is responsible for ensuring that kustomize overlays are applied to their respective clusters.
+  This ApplicationSet is responsible for ensuring that kustomize overlays from repositories suffixed with `-deployment` are applied to their respective environments.
 The following labels **MUST** be added (easily via the Argo CD UI) to any cluster that you want apps deployed to:

   - kubernetes.io/environment